Privacy Notice for Patients and Public

 This right will apply if the processing has been undertaken on the basis of consent which is withdrawn, the processing of data is determined not to be lawful or the information is no longer required.
 You will be informed of activities to which this right applies.

 Only if we have your explicit consent for any processing we do, you have the right to withdraw that consent at any time and have the right to request this data to be deleted / erased.
 Please note this will not apply where healthcare data is processed as we do not apply the legal basis of consent but rather ‘public tasks’.

 This right enables individuals to suspend the processing of personal information, for example, you have disputed the accuracy of information, objected to its use or require data due for destruction to be maintained for a legal claim.

 The right to data portability allows individuals to obtain and reuse their personal data from certain organisations for their own purposes across different services.
 Initiatives such as this allow individuals to view, access and use their personal consumption and transaction data to help understand spending habits and find a better deal.

-Only if we have your explicit consent for any processing we do or where there is automated decision-making processes in place and the Trust is able to, you have the right to have personal data provided to you in a format you have requested such as an excel spreadsheet, csv file.
+Only if we have your explicit consent for any processing we do or where there is automated decision-making processes in place and the Trust is able to, you have the right to have personal data provided to you in a format you have requested such as an excel spreadsheet or .CSV file.
 Therefore, this does not apply with healthcare records held by the Trust.

 There is no general right to object to processing; however, you can object if there are grounds relating to your own particular situation, or if information is likely to be used for: